DOboznyi/Parser/README.md

 ## 3. Execute

-For execute you need Wine and a liitle bit time.
+For execute you need Wine and a litle bit time.
 If you execute our programm you can make a tutorial and send it to us.